 How to get from Chiang Mai Airport to Downtown?

-The airport transfer from Chiang Mai Airport to the city center is not very well organized, but I have written a post on how to get from the airport to downtown Chiang Mai so make sure you check that one out.
+The airport transfer from Chiang Mai Airport to the city center is a bit confusing, and I have written a post on how to get from the airport to downtown Chiang Mai so make sure you check that one out.

 Map of Transport in Chiang Mai